Priyanshu-singh47/DSA/README.md

 # DSA
-This repository contains my solutions to Data Structures and Algorithms problems solved.
+This repository contains my solutions to <br> Data Structures and Algorithms problems solved.